 In East Staffordshire Severn Trent Water Ltd is now responsible for all sewers apart from the sewers serving just your property within the boundary of your property.

 Severn Trent is not responsible for private treatment works, septic tanks and drains within property boundaries and surface water drains.
-Responsibility for privately owned pumping stations is transferring to Severn Trent on a phased basis between 1 October 2011 and 1 October 2016.

 How do I know if my drain is blocked?